iji-enow/ENOW-docker/README.md

     KAFKA_CREATE_TOPICS: "test:3:1"
 ```

-- When the storm topology can not follow and find the nimbus seeds that is a little bit slow to start try to change the `initial_delay_seconds` below longer in topology of `docker-compose.yml`:
+- When the storm topology can not follow and find the nimbus seeds that is a little bit slow to start you would try this to change the `initial_delay_seconds` below longer in topology of `docker-compose.yml`:
 ```yaml
 enviroment:
     - initial_delay_seconds=20
 ```
-e.g. initial_delay_seconds: "10" to "30"

 For more details and troubleshooting see:
 - [https://github.com/enow/docker-kafka](https://github.com/enow/docker-kafka) </br>
 and </br>
 - [https://github.com/enow/docker-storm](https://github.com/enow/docker-storm)

-## Build for running locally:
+##### Build for running locally:

 - `mvn clean package`

-## Build for running on a Storm cluster:
+##### Build for running on a Storm cluster:

 - `mvn clean package -P cluster`

-## Running the test topologies locally
+##### Running the test topologies locally

-We'd recommand you to use IDE like Eclipse or IntelliJ but you can also run the test topologies locally with commands below:
+We'd recommend you to use IDE like Eclipse or IntelliJ but you can also run the test topologies locally with commands below:

 ```bash
 java -cp target/enow-storm-1.0.jar \